atomicdata-dev/atomic-data-docs/src/tooling.md

 ## Atomizer (data importer and conversion kit)

+- Import data from some data source (CSV / SQL / JSON / RDF), fill in the gaps (mapping / IRI creation / datatypes) an create new Atoms
-- Perhaps a CLI, library or GUI that helps with converting existing formats to
+- Perhaps a CLI, library, GUI or a combination of all of these

 ## Language support